gurrgur/pywinrefresh/README.md

 # pyWinRefresh

-pyWinRefresh can be used to create a localized and up-to-date W10 IoT Enterprise LTSC 2021 ISO.
+pyWinRefresh can be used to create a localized and up-to-date Windows 10 IoT Enterprise LTSC 2021 ISO.
 Currently only german localization is supported.

+## Motivation

+Starting October 2025, many Windows 10 editions will ceise to receive any further updates.
+A viable replacement for this pending deprecation is the Windows 10 IoT Enterprise LTSC 2021 edition, which will receive updates until January 2032.
+Unfortunetely, the IoT edition ISO is neither updated regularly, nor available in any languages except en-US. pyWinRefresh solves this by searching, downloading and offline-installing recent updates, and adding language support to the IoT ISO.

 ## Requirements

-- Windows 10 virtual machine with chocolatey package manager
+- Windows 10 PC with chocolatey package manager.
-    - It is recommended to use this VM for pyWinRefresh only.
+    - It is recommended to use a single-purpose virtual machine for pyWinRefresh.

 ## Setup

-1. Right click `install-1-deps.bat` --> Run as administrator.
-This will install python, 7zip and Windows ADK
+1. Double click `install-1-deps.bat`.
+This will install python, 7zip and Windows ADK using chocolatey.
 2. Double click `install-2-venv.bat`.
-This will install the python dependencies in `_env`.
-No admin permissions needed here.
+This will install the python dependencies into the virtual environment `_env`.
 3. Reboot.
-This is needed for PATH to update properly, so that Windows ADK becomes available from within powershell and python.
+This is needed for PATH to update properly, so that Windows ADK becomes available.

 ## Usage

-1. Put the base Windows LTSC 2021 IOT ISO into the `iso` folder.
-This has to be done only once.
-2. Double click `run.bat` from Windows Explorer.
+- (optional) Put drivers into `rsc/drivers`.
+The drivers will be searched recursively in the folder and its subfolders, and installed during the ISO build process.
+- Simply double click `run.bat`.
 This will:
     - Download the latest updates
     - Extract the base iso
     - Install the updates
     - Build the refreshed iso and save it in `_out`

-## Adding Drivers

-You can put driver files into `rsc/drivers`.
-The drivers will be searched recursively in the folder and its subfolders, and installed during the ISO build process.

 ## About Windows Offline updates